 12j.
 Giveaways.
 The American Medical Association has adopted guidelines governing gifts to physicians from industry.
 These guidelines have been endorsed by the AAP and other medical organizations and by the Pharmaceutical Manufacturing Association.

 Novelty gifts or souvenirs not manufactured by the exhibiting company must be submitted to the AAP for review.
 These premiums should be items that can be used during the meeting or in the professional activities of the attendee.
 Please fill out the notification of intent to distribute premiums, novelty items or food products form, which can be found in the Online Exhibitor Service Manual.
-This form is due September 30, 2022.

 The AAP may withhold or withdraw permission to distribute souvenirs, advertising, or other materials it considers objectionable.
 Exhibitors may not distribute stick-on emblems, buttons, unofficial badges, or company nameplates.
 No balloons may be used as display decoration or inflated to distribute to visitors of a display.
 Use of the AAP, AAP logo or conference logo is prohibited.

 12k.
 Education events in exhibit booths.
 Continuing medical education (CME)-accredited education cannot be offered on the exhibit floor.
 Exhibiting companies must inform the AAP, in writing, of all educational events offered in their booths.
 Notification letters must include a description of the event, identifying format, content, dates, time, and names of physicians involved in the delivery of the educational event.
 The notice must be sent to the attention of the AAP Exhibit Manager.

 Signage in booths must include the following wording:

 This event is not a part of the AAP and is not approved for Category 1 CME Credit.